Customer Stories | September 20, 2025

 Moreover, replacing the core system (which was connected to 75 other applications) would have been an incredibly complex and expensive undertaking.
 So, Delta turned to DXC Technology in pursuit of a modernization strategy that would extend the existing system without disrupting core business operations.

-Hear Sripadh Parthasarathy, VP of Enterprise Business Applications, Delta Dental of California, share his perspectives on choosing modernization over replacement.
+Watch this video with Sripadh Parthasarathy, VP of Enterprise Business Applications, Delta Dental of California, to learn more.

 Transitioning to cloud